-“No girlfriends, that is great!”
+“No girlfriends, which is great!”
 I reply.
-“But, I must ask you one question, if you do not mind.”
+“But I must ask you one question, if you do not mind.”

 Cindy interprets his response, “Okay by me, darling.
 Fire away!”

-The taxi driver’s use of the world darling makes me angrier than ever.
+The taxi drivers use of the world darling makes me angrier than ever.
 I want to smack him side his head.
-Remarkably, I maintain my composure.
+Remarkably, I keep my composure.
 I ask, “Ever make out with a deaf woman?
 You know, cuddling and kissing and all?”

 Cindy signs his response, “Shucks, no, miss, can’t say that I have.
 Could be interesting though.
 Nice and quiet like if you ask me.
 If she is deaf and dumb, that is even better.”